 However, COVID-19 has made things more complicated.
 While you can still fill out an ESTA online for future travel, there are travel restrictions in place from the UK to the US, including a ban on non-essential travel, proof of a negative COVID test and self-isolation on arrival.
 To keep up to date with the latest travel restrictions in the US and elsewhere, check out our handy map showing where’s open.

 How long can I holiday in Spain under the new Brexit passport rules?

-Since 1 January 2021, you’re able to stay for up to 90 days in Spain in a 180-day period.
+From 1 January 2021, you’re able to stay for up to 90 days in Spain in a 180-day period.
 If you want to stay for longer, you’ll have to apply for a visa.
 You’ll also need a visa if you plan to work while you’re there.

 And don’t forget that Spain is part of the Schengen area.
 That means any visits to other Schengen countries will also count towards the 90-day total.

-UK to Ireland travel after Brexit
+UK to the Republic of Ireland travel after Brexit

 Ireland is part of the Common Travel Area, so British nationals don’t need a passport to visit the country, just an acceptable form of ID.
 If you use your passport as ID, it should be valid for the whole of your stay.

 Has business travel changed with the new Brexit passport rules?